 Magna Family Eyecare will satisfy all of your eye and vision care needs with compassion and expertise.
-Our experienced eye doctor, Dr. Shaun Larsen, provides comprehensive eye care to patients of all ages, including complete eye exams for adults and children, treatment for eye disease, eye emergencies, LASIK co-management, fittings and follow-up for ortho-k lenses, and effective relief for irritating conditions, such as dry eye syndrome.
+Our experienced eye doctor, Dr. Kory White, provides comprehensive eye care to patients of all ages, including complete eye exams for adults and children, treatment for eye disease, eye emergencies, LASIK co-management, fittings and follow-up for ortho-k lenses, and effective relief for irritating conditions, such as dry eye syndrome.
 If you need new eyeglasses, please stop in to shop our fashionable optical collection of designer frames and sunglasses.

 Your Local Salt Lake City Specialists for: